bitrix24/b24restdocs/api-reference/lists/sections/lists-section-get.md

-# Get Parameters of a Section or List of Sections `lists.section.get`
+# Get Parameters of the Section or List of Sections `lists.section.get`

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}